Sajed68/Spectrogram-Wav-Player/README.md

 #### requirements for this version:
 * opencv2: since *cv2.imshow* is fast I use this module
-* nmupy:  to create image of spectogram and calculation of *fft*
+* numpy:  to create image of spectogram and calculation of *fft*
 * scipy: to load wav file
 * pyaudio: to stream wav file on the output channel